ntorbica/bct/README.md

 install_github("ntorbica/bct/Package")

 A user manual is in production.
+Supplementary material, such as example data or descriptions, are found in the 'Data' directory.